Products containing CBD now need a validated novel food application to remain on the shelves.

 Novel foods must undergo a safety assessment and authorisation before they are legally marketed or consumed in the UK.

-This applies to any food or ingredient that wasn’t widely consumed in the UK or EU before May 1997.
 The food must also fall into one of the following categories:

 - Animals or plants